Félix Loustau

-Félix Loustau (/es/) (25 December 1922 – 5 January 2003) was an Argentine footballer who was a key player on the River Plate squad known as La Máquina.
-La Maquina is considered to be one of the greatest teams ever assembled in the history of South American football.
-They dominated Argentine football during the first half of the 1940s, winning eight national titles during his time at the club.
-The five forwards on the team were Juan Carlos Muñoz, José Manuel Moreno, Adolfo Pedernera, Ángel Labruna and Loustau.
-He usually played as an outside left and he is considered to be one of Argentina's greatest wingers.
+Félix Loustau (/es/) (25 December 1922 – 5 January 2003) was an Argentine professional footballer who was a key player on the River Plate squad known as La Máquina.
+He usually played as an outside left and is widely regarded as one of the best wingers who played in the Argentine Primera Division and in the Argentina national team.

-Because the peak of his career was during the Second World War, his international career was very limited.
-Nevertheless, he played 28 times for Argentina scoring ten goals.
-He won the Copa América in 1945, 1946 and 1947.
+The peak of his career was during the Second World War, so his international career was very limited.
+Nevertheless, he played 28 times for Argentina scoring ten goals and he won the Copa América three times in 1945, 1946 and 1947.